 We have the “fire” element, again on Damascus.
 To destroy a city totally by fire almost instantly would take a mighty force.
 Nuclear warheads are that fiery force.

-Ben-Hadad was originally the title of of the Armenian king in ancient times.
+Ben-Hadad was the title of hadada the Armenian king in ancient times.
 It was claimed as a title for further kings.
-The Aram kings had attacked Israel extensively during biblical times, judgement brought on to the Israelites but eventually judgement was reversed and God punished Israel’s enemies by “fire.”
+The Aram kings had attacked Israel extensively during biblical times.
+A judgement brought on to the Israelites.
+But a reversal of judgement came from God and He punished Israel’s enemies by “fire.”

 Now for the prophesies of the NT

 Matthew 24: 21-22

 21, For then there will be great tribulation, such as has not been from the beginning of the world until now, no, and never will be.
 22, And if those days had not been cut short, no human being would be saved.
 But for the sake of the elect those days will be cut short.